New effort to combat hate, intolerance in town

 “It’s not about playing the hot potato anymore.
 It’s about caring for your neighbor,” Lucero said.
 “Now is the crucial time, when my community is being targeted, the Muslim community is being targeted, the minority community is being targeted.”

 One New Hyde Park resident asked the panelists how to fight back without legitimizing hate speech.
-Chaudry responded that it was imperative to speak up, whenever possible.
+Chaudhry responded that it was imperative to take a stance

 “Whoever it’s against, please speak up,” he said.
 “Nobody should tolerate demonization of anyone.”